 Even if you have never heard of SaaS before, it is likely used often in your daily life.
 Have you ever used Microsoft Office 365?
 How about Google Drive or a calendar system on your computer?
 If you have used any of these before then you are already more familiar with SaaS than you realize.

 SaaS, or software as a service, is a web-based software program.
 SaaS products are delivered via an internet connection and are maintained and updated by the providing company.
 Most SaaS programs deliver using your web browser, eliminating the need for costly IT services.
 SaaS systems don’t require any hardware installation or maintenance, making them an easy and convenient option for customers and businesses alike.
+The importance of SaaS testing lies in ensuring the reliability, security, and seamless functionality of web-based software programs, such as Microsoft Office 365 or Google Drive, as thorough testing guarantees a positive user experience and safeguards against potential technical glitches or security vulnerabilities.

 What is PaaS